cmonBruuh/poescript/README.md

 How do I download this script?

 - Download the zip
+- Extract the zip to a random location
-- Start ONLY the master.exe or master.ahk file (that is up to what you prefer).
-You can ignore the other(Flask).exe/.ahk files.
+- Start ONLY the master.ahk file.
+Ignore the other .ahk files/folders.
 - The script will open in the lower right corner of your screen (overlaps the mana display).

 ![snapshot](https://github.com/cmonBruuh/poescript/blob/master/Snapshot.PNG?raw=true)